Our Team

 Dr. Franco went on to complete her Master’s Degree in Public Policy at the University of Southern California (USC), where she also completed a certificate in Public Management.
 Dr. Franco has over 15 years of experience in overseeing nonprofits and community-based programs and has a solid background in collective impact and network models.
 Previously, Dr. Franco spent seven years developing, evaluating, and managing programs at “I Have a Dream” Foundation – Los Angeles; a program that sponsored students in elementary school years and work with the cohort until they graduate high school, and transition to post-secondary education, by providing whole child services.
 In collaboration with USC, Dr. Franco launched a mental health programming component at I Have a Dream that continues to serve students.
 Dr. Franco has also served as a part-time lecturer in the Human Development Department at California State University – Long Beach (CSULB) and is a proud alumnus of Education Pioneers and the Magnolia Community Initiative Fellowship.
 Connect with Wilma on LinkedIn.

-Sandra Nuñez – Communications Coordinator
+Sandra Nuñez – Communications and Marketing Manager

-Sandra Nuñez is a first-gen Mexican American and recently completed her Bachelor’s degree in Sociology from Cal State – Fullerton.
+Sandra Nuñez is a first-gen Mexican American and completed her Bachelor’s degree in Sociology from Cal State – Fullerton.
 Sandra worked as a field nurse serving the SELA region for almost 2 years where she witnessed first-hand the inequity her patients would face which inform her advocacy efforts.
 For the last four years Sandra has dedicated her professional time as a social media and marketing strategist where empowerment and education is a priority.
 Sandra’s experience lies in managing day-to-day content creation while upholding the brand and developing social media strategies.
 Sandra is passionate about creating and fostering community through storytelling, sharing her story and empowering women to achieve academic success.
 Connect with Sandra on LinkedIn.